 POLICE DEPARTMENT-CITY OF NEW YORK,

 OFFICE OF THE PROPERTY CLERK (ROOM No. 9),

 No. 300 MULBERRY STREET,

-NEW YORK, 1893
+New York, 1803

-WNERS WANTED BY THE PROPERTY Clerk of the Police Department of the City of New York, No. 300 Mulberry street, Room No. 9, for the following property, now in his custody, without claimants: Boats, rope, iron, lead, male and lemale clothing, boots, shoes, wine, blankets, diamonds, canned goods, liquors, etc., also small amount money taken from prisoners and found by patrolmen of this Department, JOHN F. HARRIOT, Property Clerk.
+WNERS WANTED BY THE PROPERTY New York, No. 300 Mulberry street, Room No. 9, for the following property, now in his cust.dy, without claimants: Boats, rope, iron, lead, male and female clothing, boots, shoes, wine, blankets, diamonds, canned goods, liquors, etc., also small amount money taken from prisoners and found by patrolmen of this Department.

+JOHN F. HARRIOT, Property Clerk.